Tropical Depression One (1992): Meteorological history

 A weak tropical wave moved off the coast of Africa on June 12.
 It tracked westward across the tropical Atlantic Ocean with minimal convection, and subsequent to moving through the southern Windward Islands it crossed northern Central America.
 Convection increased on June 20 as the wave entered the southwestern Caribbean.
 Under the influence of southeasterly flow from developing Hurricane Celia in the eastern Pacific Ocean and the south-southwesterly flow from a mid-to upper-level trough over the Gulf of Mexico, the area of disturbed weather tracked generally north-northwestward through the Caribbean Sea while spreading across Cuba and southern Florida.
 On June 24, a mid-level circulation developed near the Yucatán Channel, and shortly thereafter satellite image loops indicated deep convection with some cyclonic rotation near the western tip of Cuba.
 A reconnaissance aircraft flight was dispatched late on June 24 into the system to determine if it developed into a tropical cyclone, though the flight did not observe evidence of a closed low-level circulation.
-Subsequent to the flight, satellite imagery indicated a low-level circulation was forming, and on June 25 ship and buoy data confirmed the system developed into Tropical Depression One while located about 235 miles west-southwest of Key West, Florida.
-Operationally, the National Hurricane Center (NHC) incorrectly classified the system as Tropical Depression Two due to an earlier subtropical storm.
+After the flight, satellite imagery indicated a low-level circulation was forming, and on June 25 ship and buoy data confirmed the system developed into Tropical Depression One while located about 235 miles west-southwest of Key West, Florida.
+The National Hurricane Center (NHC) incorrectly classified the system as Tropical Depression Two due to an earlier subtropical storm.

 Upon becoming a tropical cyclone, the depression was poorly organized, with much of the convection located well to the southeast of the broad center due to strong upper-level wind shear.
 The shearing environment was caused by a trough in the Gulf of Mexico and from the outflow from Pacific Hurricane Celia.
 This was reflected in forecasts, with the National Hurricane Center predicting no significant change in intensity or structure.
-The depression moved northward before turning to the northeast, and on June 26 the poorly organized system made landfall just north of Tampa, Florida.
+The depression moved northward before turning to the northeast, and on June 26, the poorly organized system made landfall just north of Tampa.
 The low-level circulation dissipated while crossing the Florida peninsula, with the remnants continuing northeastward before being absorbed by a large extratropical cyclone over the western Atlantic.

 Impact

-The tropical depression, in combination with the upper-level trough to its west, produced moderate precipitation across Cuba, peaking at 33.43 in.
+The tropical depression, in combination with the upper-level trough to its west, produced torrential precipitation throughout Cuba, peaking at 33.43 in.
 This is the fifth highest known rainfall total from a tropical cyclone in the country.
 The rainfall primarily affected the provinces of Pinar del Río, Matanzas, and Havana.
-Two Cuban citizens were killed by the rainfall, with an Arab student reported missing and presumed drowned.
-The deluge damaged or destroyed hundreds of houses in Pinar del Río and Havana provinces.
+Two Cuban citizens were killed by the rainfall, with an Arab student reported missing who presumably drowned.
+The deluge damaged or destroyed hundreds of houses in the provinces of Pinar del Río and Havana.